Proposals to classify reserves in Golden Bay Ward

 These decisions help guide how local reserves are managed, used, and protected into the future.
-We want to hear what matters to you.

 What is this about?